adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 }
 ```

-And with that, we covered the first queries with the MFG Data Model API.
+And with that, we covered the first queries with the **MFG Data Model API**.
 In the next step, we'll explore some other queries.

 [Next Step - Async Operations](../../async/home/){: .btn}